MattU33/SDV503-A3/README.md

-Instructions
+Operation Instructions

-Run the booking manager by opening a terminal window and typing npm start
+1. Open the terminal window and make sure you are in the project folder root directory.

+Step 2: Type npm start to run the application and open it

-To use the system, select one of the menu options (1-5) when prompted.
+Step 3.
+Press one of the menu options (1-5) for the function you want.

-If you are making a new booking (Option 1):

-Enter the primary tramper name.
+Step 4: Enter 1 into the terminal and hit Enter to make a new reservation.

+Step 4a: Enter the main Tramper name, a targeted Hut ID (such as hut-01 through hut-04), your arrival date (YYYY-MM-DD), the number of nights you plan to stay, and the number of people in your party.

+Step 4b: The system will evaluate your inputs.
+If any single night of your stay overflows the target hut's maximum allocation threshold, the booking will be immediately rejected.

+Step 4c: The booking will be successfully saved to the disk database if capacity allows, and the terminal will print a unique reference code (such as bk-1719321354000).

+Step 5: Enter 2 into the terminal to display the current Bookings & Free Capacity.

-Enter the unique Hut ID of the target hut.
+Step 5a: Enter the precise query calendar date you want to examine, then the Hut ID of the hut you want to check.

-Enter your arrival date in YYYY-MM-DD format.

-Enter total length of stay (number of nights) and headcount / party size

-If the booking matches the hut’s capacity limits for all the dates requested, a success message and a unique reference key will be displayed.

-If you are viewing occupancy (Option 2)

-Enter a Hut ID and a query date to see active rosters, bunks occupied and remaining availability.

-If cancelling a booking (Option 3)

-Enter the unique booking ID string to drop the registry and immediately restore freed bunks.

-If you select the summary report (Option 4):
+Step 5b: The system will provide the current evening roster for that date, including the trampers' names, group sizes, booking reference IDs, total number of occupied bunks, and the number of available free bunks.

+Step 6: Enter 3 into the terminal to cancel an active reservation.

+Step 6a: Type in the unique booking identifier number that you want to remove.

+Step 6b: The code will be looked for by the system.
+If a match is discovered, the held capacity for those particular days will be released and the registry record will be immediately removed from the local storage file.

+Step 7: Enter 4 into the terminal to see the summary report for every hut in the list.

-Check the total number of different groups registered and the total number of unit bed-nights allocated to all available huts.
+Step 7a: The system will produce an overview of occupancy data for each of the four tracks, showing the total number of unique group ledger registries and the total number of unit bed-nights allotted to each hut.

-If you want to exit the system, choose option 5 when prompted and the system will automatically close the interface for you.
+Step 8: Enter 5 into the terminal to end the system.
+The application will safely return to your regular terminal environment after the interface stream closes.